What is Food Technology?

-Before foods make it to grocery store shelves, they go through a rigorous process of research and development to guarantee that they have optimal taste, texture, and nutritional values, and to ensure that are shelf stable and are safe for consumption.
+Before foods make it to grocery store shelves, they go through a rigorous process of research and development to guarantee that they have optimal taste, texture and nutritional values, and to ensure that they are shelf stable and are safe for consumption.
 Food scientists are the crucial force behind this process, developing new foods for consumer consumption, improving existing food products and verifying product safety.

-With a small faculty-to-student ratio, food technology majors have the opportunity to apply the skills they learn in the classroom and get first-hand experience with food science and the technology development process through faculty-guided research.
+With a small faculty-to-student ratio, food technology majors have the opportunity to apply the skills they learn in the classroom and gain first-hand experience with food science through faculty-guided research.
 Rarely offered to undergraduate students elsewhere, McNeese’s program gives food technology majors a leg up when applying to graduate schools or professional research positions.

 At a Glance

 Degree Type: Bachelor of Science (B.S.)

 Degree Program: Agricultural Sciences

 What Can You Do With a Food Technology Concentration?

 The largest manufacturing industry in the United States is the food industry, meaning that food technology students have many job opportunities available to them upon graduation, including in quality and safety, engineering and processing, business and marketing research and product development.
 Or, students can continue their education for research or professional positions in academia.